-10. APPENDICES
+10 APPENDICES

+10.1 The appendices to the report are as follows:
-10.1 Appendix A - heat map showing current impact/probability assessments and headline detail of the current key strategic risks.

-Appendix B - approach to management of risk 1 April 17 - 31 March 18.

-Appendix B1 - impact/likelihood scoring criteria

-Appendix B2 - risk classifications
+- Appendix A heat map showing current impact/probability assessments and headline detail of the current key strategic risks. - Appendix B approach to management of risk 1 April 18 31 March 19.
+This document has three appendices: - Appendix 1 impact/likelihood scoring criteria. - Appendix 2 risk classifications. - Appendix 3 risk appetite definitions.

-Appendix B3 - risk appetite definitions

-11. BACKGROUND DOCUMENTS
+11 BACKGROUND DOCUMENTS

 - 11.1 Risk management is a governance process open to scrutiny from councillors and the public at the council's audit and performance review panel meetings. - 11.2 The corporate risk register records the risks relating to the council's objectives.
 The purpose of risk analysis is to help decision-makers get a better feel for a realistic range of possibilities, what drives that uncertainty and hence where efforts can be focussed to manage this uncertainty. - 11.3 The risk registers are pertinent to the point in time at which they are produced and require free thinking by those who put them together.
 Anything that could inhibit the way in which such risks are expressed would impair the quality of decision making when determining the most appropriate response to a risk. - 11.4 The potentially most damaging risks are classified as key risks.
-The inclusion of risks within any level of risk register does not necessarily mean there is a problem what it signifies is that officers are aware of potential risks and have devised strategies for the implementation of mitigating controls. - 11.5 The key strategic risks were last presented to this panel meeting in the report 14 Dec 16.
+The inclusion of risks within any level of risk register does not necessarily mean there is a problem what it signifies is that officers are aware of potential risks and have devised strategies for the implementation of mitigating controls. - 11.5 The key strategic risks were last presented to this panel meeting in the report 6 September 17.
 Appendix A contains a current summary of these.
-Similar reports exist for risks covering other matters but they are not included here by panel request.
-The risk register is expected to be completely refreshed in the next few months to more accurately reflect the new delivery models being employed. - 11.6 Members are regularly notified of the key risks where named as the risk owner.
-Officer risk owners are tasked with ensuring that any comments by members are reflected in the assessment. - 11.7 Risk reports are reviewed and debated by officers of the CMT, SLT and elected members.
+Similar reports exist for risks covering other matters but they are not included here by panel request. - 11.6 Members are regularly notified of the key risks where named as the risk owner.
+Officer risk owners are tasked with ensuring that any comments by members are reflected in the assessment. - 11.7 Risk reports are reviewed and debated by officers of the SMT and elected members.
 Some risks may be assessed by officers to be of such low impact that there is little reason that ongoing monitoring is beneficial.
 These risks are thus removed from the risk register to avoid "noise" that provides no management use.

-12. CONSULTATION (MANDATORY)
+12 CONSULTATION (MANDATORY)